-Addison’s disease has a variety of vague symptoms which can leave and return at any time.
+Addison’s disease has a variety of vague symptoms which can come and go intermittently.

-Vomiting: When infected with Addison’s disease, pets will vomit much more than what is considered usual.
+- Vomiting: When infected with Addison’s disease, pets will vomit much more frequently than what is considered normal.
 Keep an eye on your pet and, if they are vomiting often, it could be a sign of the disease.

-Weakness: If your pet isn’t showing its usual enthusiasm for food or it is showing intolerance for physical exercise, there’s a good chance the animal is seriously ill.
+- Weakness: If your pet isn’t showing its usual enthusiasm for food or it is showing intolerance for physical exercise, this is an indication that it may be seriously ill.
 Look out for the signs of physical weakness such as wobbly back legs, an inability to balance properly and general lethargy.
 They may also have difficulty climbing stairs.

-Addison’s disease is difficult to diagnose since its symptoms are similar to those of other diseases.
+Addison’s disease is difficult to diagnose because its symptoms are similar to those of many other diseases.
 Excessive drinking and urination could be symptoms of diabetes, while anorexia, vomiting and diarrhoea could indicate a gastrointestinal disease or parasitic infection.
 It is important to see a vet at the first sign of any abnormality to rule out any of these conditions.
-Furthermore, around 5% of pets may suffer other endocrine diseases at the same time as Addison’s, meaning they could have both Addison’s and hypothyroidism and/or diabetes.
+Furthermore, around 5% of pets may suffer other endocrine diseases at the same time as Addison’s disease, meaning they could have both Addison’s disease and Hypothyroidism and/or Diabetes.

 Sudden onset Addison’s disease is a medical emergency, requiring IV fluids and short-acting cortisol.
 Gradual, chronic cases of Addison’s can be treated with daily glucocorticords, mineralocorticoids, or Percorten-V injections every 3-4 weeks.